binhnguyennus/awesome-scalability/README.md

 A curated list of selected readings/case studies to illustrate [Scalability](https://news.ycombinator.com/item?id=4339174), [Availability](https://www.digitalocean.com/community/tutorials/what-is-high-availability), and [Stability](http://blog.dialpad.com/blog/2015/12/4/engineering-values-infrastructure-stability) patterns in backend design.

 #### What if your backend went slow?
-> Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) from [basic](#basic).
+> Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing some [basic design concepts](#basic).

 #### What if your backend went down?
 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.